 Beyond this, conventional oil needs to be changed more frequently.
 While synthetic and synthetic blend oils cost more, they can go much longer between changes.

 The final consideration is the type of engine and car you drive.
-The diesel engine may require more frequent oil changes than the gas-powered motor.
+A diesel engine may require more frequent oil changes than a gas-powered motor.
 Additionally, turbo engines can require more oil changes at times.